gagolews/datawranglingpy/README.md

 Dr habil.
-[Marek Gagolewski][1] is currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne,
+[Marek Gagolewski][1] is currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne, Australia.
-Australia and an Associate Professor at the Systems Research Institute, Polish Academy of Sciences.

 His research interests are related to data science, in particular: modelling complex phenomena, developing usable, general-purpose algorithms, studying